TrellixVulnTeam/swahilipython_SCMU/Doc/library/tkinter.rst

 * These classes are provided for the purposes of organizing certain functions under one namespace.
 They aren't meant to be instantiated independently.

-* The :class:`Tk` class is meant to be instantiated only once in an application.
+* The :class:`Tk` kundi is meant to be instantiated only once in an application.
   Application programmers need not instantiate one explicitly, the system creates one whenever any of the other classes are instantiated.

-* The :class:`Widget` class is not meant to be instantiated, it is meant only for subclassing to make "real" widgets (in C++, this is called an 'abstract class').
+* The :class:`Widget` kundi is not meant to be instantiated, it is meant only for subclassing to make "real" widgets (in C++, this is called an 'abstract class').